awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-hotspots-verify-output.md

    </html>
    ```

 1. Create a file in the same directory named `hotspots_viewer.js` with the following contents\.
-Provide your AWS Region, credentials, and output stream name in the variables provided\.
+Provide your , credentials, and output stream name in the variables provided\.

    ```
    // Visualize example output from the Kinesis Analytics hotspot detection algorithm.
    // This script assumes that the output stream has a single shard.

-   // Modify this section to reflect your AWS configuration var awsRegion = "",        // The AWS region where your Kinesis Analytics application is configured.
+   // Modify this section to reflect your AWS configuration var awsRegion = "",        // The  where your Kinesis Analytics application is configured.
-       accessKeyId = "",      // Your AWS Access Key ID
+       accessKeyId = "",      // Your Access Key ID
-       secretAccessKey = "",  // Your AWS Secret Access Key
+       secretAccessKey = "",  // Your Secret Access Key
        outputStream = "";     // The name of the Kinesis Stream where the output from the HOTSPOTS function is being written

    // The variables in this section should reflect way input data was generated and the parameters that the HOTSPOTS